48-Hour Domestic Violence Training

 No matter what your reason for attending this training, you will find it to be a life-altering education experience, and the knowledge you gain will enable you to advocate in your community on behalf of all victims.

-Please feel free to participate in our next training by completing and returning a printable training form, or registering online.
-For more information send an email to email@example.com.
+Please feel free to participate in our next training by completing and returning a printable registration form, or registering online by clicking the appropriate link:

 “Education is the engine that drives our desire and ability to cause positive change.” – Author unknown